-All enquiries relating to these matters should be made at the office of the Deputy Registrar (Student Services), Room 148E, the Chancellery.
+All enquiries relating to these matters should be made at the office of Student Services, Room G19, the Chancellery.

 Rules and Procedures

 The University, in common with other large organizations, has established rules and procedures which are designed for the benefit of all members of the University.
 In some cases there are penalties (eg fines or exclusion from examinations) for non-compliance.
 Any student who, after carefully reading the rules set out in the following pages, requires further information on their application should seek further advice, in the first instance, at the Enquiry Counter in the North Wing of the Chancellery Building.